totten/bknix/doc/nix-shell.md

-# nix-shell: Run bknix in a temporary subshell
+# Use a profile in a temporary subshell (`nix-shell`)

 (*This assumes that you have already [met the basic requirements](requirements.md).*)

 In this tutorial, we'll start a new subshell with all of the packages for `dfl`.
 The packages will only be visible within our shell.
+This approaches has a few advantages/characteristics:

-This approach minimizes the impact on other parts of the subsystem.
-It is easier to juggle multiple profiles (and to change the profile definition) if you work within a subshell.
+* It minimizes the impact on other parts of the workstation/server.
+You do not need to install any permanent system services.
+* It is easier to juggle multiple profiles -- simply open different shells with different profiles.
+* It uses an auto-download behavior: whenever you open a shell, it will re-read the configuration and automatically download any missing or updated packages.

 ## Quick Version